How is climate change affecting our oceans and how can we act?

+Food is central to our lives and it impacts the livelihood of our oceans.
 Seafood Watch is basically a portal for all things sustainable seafood.
-It’s SO fascinating, even for me, a non-meat/seafood eater.
-I’ve spent hours on it already.
+It’s SO fascinating, even for us, a team of a non-meat/seafood eater.
+We've spent hours on it already.

-Here are three key things I’m learning that are relevant as we reflect on our ocean-related habits.
-One member, Jamie, asked if anything we’re doing is actually making a difference to something as vast as the ocean, and in my opinion, the push for sustainable seafood is one of the big things we CAN do as individuals.
+Here are three key things we're learning that are relevant as we reflect on our ocean-related habits.
+One member, Jamie, asked if anything we’re doing is actually making a difference to something as vast as the ocean, and our my opinion, the push for sustainable seafood is one of the big things we CAN do as individuals.

 If you have an extra half hour this week and you’re a seafood eater (or your friends/family are), take some time to peruse Seafood Watch.
 I love how easily they’ve laid out all the info with facts, case studies, tips, and even ways businesses can get involved.

 The ocean is what makes our planet thrive!
 We hope this helps you dive deeper into the trenches of this issue and learn how we can care about our blue planet together.

 🏁 Checkpoint: This is the end of action step 4 of 4: REFLECT.